kiba/Writings/atg/chp3_very_much_alive.md

 "Very well.
 It's not Stargate Command, it's a television set for a series about us.
 I am in an alternate universe where our missions and lives are a television show, and it's the year two thousand sixteen.
 Or so what I been led to believe."

-O'Neil froze in disbelief.
+O'Neill froze in disbelief.
 "I don't believe it."

 "I could be delusional."